 Naturally, an analog preamp is a prerequisite when there is a traditionally-equipped turntable in the system.
 But besides this, a preamp also forms a central connection point for multiple source components and it avoids the loss of resolution which occurs when using digital volume control.

 The quality of a digital volume control is highly dependent on how loud the music is played.
-The C1 volume control is a hybrid system where 6dB coarse steps are applied in the analog domain while fine 0.5dB steps are applied in the digital domain.
-The C1 is equipped with two of these coarse steps, meaning that below -12dB on the C1 display, lower volumes are applied in the digital domain.
+The C1 volume control is a hybrid system where coarse 6dB steps are applied in the analog domain while fine 0.5dB steps are applied in the digital domain.
+The C1 is equipped with two of these coarse steps (at -6 and -12dB) to provide three analog ranges.
 If music is listened to with a setting between 0 and -12dB, then the C1 is used in the best conditions.
-Below that, music reproduction will suffer from a loss of dynamics and the lower the volume the more noticeable it gets.
+Below -12dB on the C1 display, lower volumes are applied in the digital domain?
+This means that music reproduction will suffer from a loss of resolution and dynamic range and the lower the volume the more noticeable this gets.
 With an analog preamp such as the L1, the C1 becomes a pure DAC and its volume control is fixed to full scale, maximizing its performance.

 Finally, an analog preamp also provides an ideal input- and output impedance, allowing even source components with low-power, high-impedance output stages to perform to the best of their ability while driving long interlinks and insensitive and/or low-impedance power amp inputs perfectly well.